jax-ml/jax/jax/experimental/jax2tf/g3doc/primitives_with_limited_support.md

 The errors apply only for certain devices and compilation modes ("eager", "graph", and "compiled").
 In general, "eager" and "graph" mode share the same errors.
 On TPU only the "compiled" mode is relevant.

+Our first priority is to ensure that the coverage of data types is complete for the "compiled" mode.

 This table only shows errors for cases that are working in JAX (see [separate list of unsupported or partially-supported primitives](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/g3doc/jax_primitives_coverage.md) )